5 Steps for Effective Technical Debt Reduction

 FAQ

-- Integrate practices that help avoid tech debt
+• Integrate practices that help avoid or minimize tech debt